Astros vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has 28 hits with nine doubles, a home run, 12 walks and 15 RBI.
-He's also stolen one base.
+- Ty France has nine doubles, a home run, 12 walks and 15 RBI (31 total hits).
+He has swiped one base.

-- France enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .176 with two walks.
+- France has picked up a hit in four straight games.
+During his last five outings he is batting .286 with two walks.

 France Recent Games